ClimateMind/frontend-native-app/.github/PULL_REQUEST_TEMPLATE.md

 <!-- <img src="" width=300 /> -->

 ## Checklist
-- [ ] I have tested this code.
-- [ ] I have updated the documentation.
+- [ ] I will open the PR as a draft and will look at the 'Files Changed' tab to remove all unnecessary changes.
-- [ ] I don't add technical debt with this pr.

 ## Additional Comments
 Add any additional comments or notes for reviewers.